hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 in the export even if not resolvable by some users of the export file.

-TODO: Notes for a Security Considerations section later.
-It is a tradeoff between privacy and usefulness for an implementation to include references to objects that are not themselves in the export.
-On the privacy side, it may reveal some information to know that "John Doe" has a relation typed as 'friend' even if no further information about the friend is exported.
-On the usefulness side, if a user decides to export a specific address book and manipulate it then re-import it to the same system, including the 'relatedTo' contents with the mysterious friend is perfectly workable.
-Specific implementations may know more about the tradeoffs and can make decisions whether to include opaque references to other objects not in the export.

 #### Group Contact Items

 Group contact items also refer to other contact items.
 A file with an arbitrary name like "contact2.json"